-Learn about the U.S. Cold War with USSR in a former missile launch facility, minutes east of Badlands National Park in South Dakota.
-See a deactivated Minuteman Missile still housed in its silo along the option to visit an unground missile launch center.
-Located in plain sight along Interstate 90, this unique national park site is easy to visit in a few hours before driving into the Black Hills of South Dakota.
-Read on for what to do a Minuteman Missile National Historic Site.
+Hidden in plain sight, visitors to South Dakota can learn about a former missile launch facility, used in the U.S. Cold War against the USSR.
+Minutes east of Badlands National Park in South Dakota, visitors can tour the unground missile launch center followed by a deactivated Minuteman Missile, still housed in its silo.
+Both sites are found along Interstate 90 and this unique national park site is easy to visit in a few hours before driving into the Black Hills of South Dakota.
+Here are the top things to do at the Minuteman Missile National Historic Site.

 At a Glance